Framework

 Witnesses timestamp it

-Witnesses are peers who earned witnessing competence in the previous governance cycle.
+Witnesses are peers with currently recognized witnessing competence.
 They collect and sign timestamps on the envelope.
 Once enough witness power accumulates, the allocation becomes valid — and anyone can independently confirm it.

 Negative Trust for Bad Actors